DeweyReed/Theme/README.md

 So Theme does all those tedious work for you.

-**This library is highly inspired and mostly borrowed from [aesthetic](https://github.com/afollestad/aesthetic).
-You may want to check it first.**
+**This library is highly inspired by [aesthetic](https://github.com/afollestad/aesthetic) and [Cyanea](https://github.com/jaredrummler/Cyanea).
+You may want to check them first.**

 What Theme can do:

 - Adds theme feature to an app with minimal code
 - Supports any color tint
-- No need to create many styles in `style.xml` any more
+- No touches on `style.xml`
-- Simple and easy to integrate
-- Doesn't require too many third-party dependencies
+- Doesn't require many third-party dependencies
-- Support AndroidX
+- Supports AndroidX

 What Theme CANNOT do:

 - Change theme dynamically.
 You'll have to recreate Activity and their back stack.
-- Support non-AndroidX project
+- Some views are not supported(TimePicker, etc).
+I'm still working on it.

 ## Screenshots